310mc/https-310mc.github.io-tl/source/_posts/tropical/epilogue.md

 Yuruseitai seems to have kept a lot of Ryuseitai’s elements in mind, hasn’t it?

-I was expecting something much more mascot-like for the stage, but… was this also what you had in mind from the start?
+I was expecting something much more soft and relaxing for the stage, but… was this also what you had in mind from the start?
 {% endbubble %}

 {% bubble Midori yare %}
 Where were you looking, Morisawa-senpai?
-I only told you guys to relax and take it easy; I never once said anything about becoming a mascot character…?
+I only told you guys to relax and take it easy; I never once said anything about becoming a yuruchara…?
 {% endbubble %}

 {% bubble Midori smilesoft %}
-We may be “Yuruseitai,” but we’re still also “Ryuseitai”.
+We may be “Yuruseitai”, but we’re still also “Ryuseitai”.

 And I knew it’d be cruel to show our audience something disappointing — especially when they came for us, for Ryuseitai.